How To Make A Club Sandwich: The perfect cluw with roasted turkey, baked ham, homemade mayo, and bacon….worth the effort!

 Leftover turkey and ham, are the perfect reason to make a club sandwich at home.
 And since it seemed ordained we took it all the way, by making homemade garlic mayonnaise….I know.
 And, it was kind of amazing.

-With a sandwich like this life really is a party!
+With The Perfect Club Sandwich, life really is a party!